ci-bonfire/Sprint/myth/_docs_src/security/authentication.md

 		$this->setMessage( $auth->error(), 'warning');
 		return false;
 	}

+This is automatically checked during the `login()` method and you will probably never need to call this method directly.

 ### Brute Force Protection
 A brute force attack is one where a single user is targeted and many attempts are made against a single user, in an attempt to determine that single user's password.
 Brute Force attacks are often very fast attacks with many attempts made in rapid succession against a single user.
 These are relatively easy to detect.
 The protection against them is trickier, though.